HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ## Service workers

-Serviceworkers are at the very center of the progressive webapps and can be thought as a proxy servers between web applications, browser which helps the developers control the network rather than the network controlling the application.
+Service workers are at the very center of the progressive web apps and can be thought as a proxy servers between web applications running in browsers and the network.
+They help developers control the network requests rather than the network requests controlling the application.

 ### Service worker registrations and installability